Archer-01/Archer-01/README.md

 * 🌍  I'm based in Morrocco
 * ✉️  You can contact me at [hhamza@student.1337.ma](mailto:hhamza@student.1337.ma)
-* 🧠  I'm learning the Web
-* 🏹​ Aiming to be a great web developer
+* 🏹​ Aiming to be a great software engineer

 ### Skills